Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Varia and open problems

 when $\alpha$ is closed to $2$, \textit{i.e.} near the GKdV equation with critical nonlinearity.
 Recall that for the dispersive Burgers equation \eqref{dispBurgers}, the critical case corresponds to $\alpha =\frac{1}{2}$ (or $\alpha=\frac12$ for equation \eqref{dispGKdV}).

-As this stage one could conjecture that the Cauchy problem for the dispersive Burgers equation \eqref{dispBurgers} is globally well-posed (in a suitable functional setting) when $\alpha>\frac{1}{2},$ that a blow-up similar to the critical GKdV case, occurs when $\alpha=\frac{1}{2}$ and that a "supercritical" blow-up occurs when $0<\alpha<\frac{1}{2}.$ This is supported by numerical simulations \cite{KS} but should be difficult to prove.
+Things are a bit different for the dispersive Burgers equation \eqref{dispBurgers} equation since in addition to the $L^2$ critical exponent $\alpha =1/2,$ one has the {\it energy critical} exponent $\alpha=1/3$ which has no equivalent for the generalized KdV equations.
+As this stage one could conjecture that the Cauchy problem for the dispersive Burgers equation \eqref{dispBurgers} is globally well-posed (in a suitable functional setting) when $\alpha>\frac{1}{2},$ that a blow-up similar to the critical GKdV case, occurs when $\alpha =\frac{1}{2},$ that a \textit{supercritical} blow-up occurs when $\frac{1}{3}\leq \alpha<\frac{1}{2},$ and that a blow-up of a totally nature occurs in the \textit{energy supercritical} case, that is when $0<\alpha<\frac{1}{3}.$This is supported by numerical simulations \cite{KS} but should be difficult to prove.